MilesWK/Random-Password-Generator/README.md

 Your random password is HAPPYmangopeach12!
 Press ↵ to get a new password or press "Ctrl + C" to quit the program.
 ```
-Of course, you most likely won't HAPPYmangopeach12! as your password, but you get the idea!
+Of course, you most likely won't get HAPPYmangopeach12! as your random password, but you get the idea!
 # Support
 If you have any issues with this program, contact me at [https://replit.com/@MilesWK/MilesWK-V3](https://replit.com/@MilesWK/MilesWK-V3?v=1)